anhbantre/PersonFollowingRobot/README.md

 Person Following Robot - Smart Trolley utilizing Artificial Intelligence (AI) and 3D vision
 ---

-This project will introduce a Person Following Robot can follow a person on various complex floors in indoor environments under many challenging: illuminating conditions, pose changes, occlusions, transiently losing the target, the target being covered, etc...
+This project will introduce a Person Following Robot that can follow a person on various complex floors in indoor environments under many challenges: illuminating conditions, pose changes, occlusions, transiently losing the target, the target being covered, etc...

 Applied techniques:
 - Deep Learning: Object Detection and Single Object Tracking with Vision Transformer